open-telemetry/semantic-conventions/docs/attributes-registry/rpc.md

 | `rpc.message.compressed_size` | int | Compressed size of the message in bytes.  | | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `rpc.message.uncompressed_size` | int | Uncompressed size of the message in bytes.  | | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

+**[1]:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
+Including all request metadata values can be a security risk - explicit configuration helps avoid leaking sensitive information.

+**[2]:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
+Including all response metadata values can be a security risk - explicit configuration helps avoid leaking sensitive information.

+**[3]:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
+Including all request metadata values can be a security risk - explicit configuration helps avoid leaking sensitive information.

+**[4]:** Instrumentations SHOULD require an explicit configuration of which metadata values are to be captured.
+Including all response metadata values can be a security risk - explicit configuration helps avoid leaking sensitive information.

+**[5]:** This is the logical name of the method from the RPC interface perspective, which can be different from the name of any implementing method/function.
+The `code.function` attribute may be used to store the latter (e.g., method actually executing the call on the server side, RPC client stub method on the client side).

+**[6]:** This is the logical name of the service from the RPC interface perspective, which can be different from the name of any implementing class.
+The `code.namespace` attribute may be used to store the latter (despite the attribute name, it may include a class name; e.g., class with method actually executing the call on the server side, RPC client stub class on the client side).

+**[7]:** This way we guarantee that the values will be consistent between different implementations.

 `rpc.connect_rpc.error_code` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.